William H. Seward: Out of office

 As governor, Seward incurred considerable personal debt not only because he had to live beyond his salary to maintain the lifestyle expected of the office, but also because he could not pay down his obligation from the land company purchase.
 At the time he left office, he owed $200,000.
 Returning to Auburn, he absorbed himself in a profitable law practice.
 He did not abandon politics and received former president Adams at the Seward family home in 1843.

 According to his biographer, John M. Taylor, Seward picked a good time to absent himself from electoral politics, as the Whig Party was in turmoil.
 President Tyler, a former Democrat, and Senator Clay each claimed leadership of the Whig Party and, as the two men differed over such issues as whether to re-establish the Bank of the United States, party support was divided.
-The abolitionist movement attracted those who did not want to be part of a party led by slavery-supporting southerners.
+The abolitionist movement attracted those who did not want to be part of a party led by slavery-supporting Southerners.
 In 1844, Seward was asked to run for president by members of the Liberty Party; he declined and reluctantly supported the Whig nominee, Clay.
 The Kentuckian was defeated by Democrat James K. Polk.
 The major event of Polk's administration was the Mexican–American War; Seward did not support this, feeling that the price in blood was not worth the increase in territory, especially as southerners were promoting this acquisition to expand territory for slavery.

 In 1846, Seward became the center of controversy in Auburn when he defended, in separate cases, two felons accused of murder.
-Henry Wyatt, a white man, was charged with fatally stabbing a fellow inmate in prison; William Freeman, a black, was accused of breaking into a house after his release and stabbing four people to death.
-In both cases, the defendants were likely mentally ill and had been abused while in prison.
+Henry Wyatt, a white man, was charged with fatally stabbing a fellow inmate in prison; William Freeman, a black man, was accused of breaking into a house after his release and stabbing four people to death.
+In both cases, the defendants were likely mentally ill and had been severely abused while in prison.
 Seward, having long been an advocate of prison reform and better treatment for the insane, sought to prevent each man from being executed by using the relatively new defense of insanity.
 Seward gained a hung jury in Wyatt's first trial, though he was subsequently convicted in a retrial and executed despite Seward's efforts to secure clemency.
 Freeman was convicted, though Seward gained a reversal on appeal.
 There was no second Freeman trial, as officials were convinced of his insanity.
 Freeman died in prison in late 1846.
 In the Freeman case, invoking mental illness and racial issues, Seward argued, "he is still your brother, and mine, in form and color accepted and approved by his Father, and yours, and mine, and bears equally with us the proudest inheritance of our race—the image of our Maker.
 Hold him then to be a Man."